Skip to main content

 Experiential learning includes activities such as internships, mentoring programs and externships.
 These experiences provide exposure to professional roles in business, government and/ or nonprofit sectors.
 They can also offer opportunities to develop skills, and translate knowledge and insights into practical application.

-Immersive career experiences provide grad students, PhDs and postdocs with the opportunity to:
+Immersive career experiences provide graduate students, PhDs and postdocs with the opportunity to:

 • Apply their knowledge and skills